Bachmann Trolly Tips

 080704_girr_mtn_trolly_scrapped_pilot_5174.jpgThe problem is that the pilot is just too low.
 The photo shows that the lowest parts are heavily abraded from years of scraping on the rails.
 Now it was scraping on the newly applied roadway OUTSIDE the rails.
 It would also catch on the rail joint at the traditional derailment location and pop the trolly off the track so that it ended up derailed on the following turnout which is where I thought that the problem really was.
 After I just removed the whole sideframe and pilot assembly and ran the trolly, it behaved fine.

-Pilots like these were purposely built really low to the track in real trolleys to scrape junk off the right of way which was usually a street.
+Pilots like these were purposely built really low to the track in real street railways to scrape junk off the right of way which was usually a street.
 There could be all kinds of crud there that could derail a trolly car if it was allowed to get under the wheels.
 However, in the model, this item is for decoration only and it doesn't need to be quite so low such that it actually scrapes on the track.

 080704_girr_mtn_trolly_pilot_clearance_5181.jpgThis photo shows how low the pilot was without modification.